 Note: The path is uneven and a little rugged in some spots, so make sure you have good footwear.
 I wore my Reef sandals and was fine!

 After about 5 minutes, you’ll reach a flatter platform that leads to a calm swimming area tucked along the coastline.
-Across the channel from this area, there is a large rock outcrop that you can climb up and jump off of!
+Across the channel from this area, there is a large rock outcrop (called St. Nicholas Island) that you can climb up and jump off of!

 Not going to lie, it was pretty scary once I got up there, but I was so glad I did it!
-You also have epic views of Oia from the rock.
+You also have epic views of Oia from the island.

 If you don’t want to partake in cliff jumping, you can just swim in the sea and enjoy the beautiful waters of the Aegean.
-We visited in late afternoon (about 2 hours before sunset) and it was perfect!
+We visited in late afternoon (about 3 hours before sunset), and it was perfect!

 #4.
 Sunset Dinner in Ammoudi Bay

-After we were done swimming in the sea, we headed along the path back to the port of Ammoudi where we had a dinner reservation at the wonderful Sunset Ammoudi.
+After we were done swimming in the sea at St. Nicholas Island, we headed back along the path to the port of Ammoudi, where we had a dinner reservation at the wonderful Sunset Ammoudi.

 Note: If you are visiting in the summer months, I highly recommend making a reservation here when you arrive in Oia, especially if you want a table right on the water!
 Do this on your first night in case they are booked up a few nights in advance.